Career Timeline of Vivek Ramaswamy: Major Achievements and Milestones

 How Vivek Ramaswamy built a successful career.
 Explore key moments that defined the journey.

-Vivek Ganapathy Ramaswamy is an American entrepreneur and politician known for founding Roivant Sciences, a biotech company.
-He gained national attention as a presidential candidate in the 2024 Republican primaries, ultimately withdrawing and endorsing Donald Trump.
-Subsequently, he launched a campaign for the 2026 Ohio governor's election, securing endorsements from both Donald Trump and the Ohio Republican Party.
+Vivek Ganapathy Ramaswamy is an American entrepreneur and politician known for founding Roivant Sciences, a biotech pharma company, in 2014.
+He entered the political arena as a candidate in the 2024 Republican presidential primaries, but later withdrew and endorsed Donald Trump.
+Subsequently, he launched a campaign for the 2026 Ohio gubernatorial election, securing endorsements from both Trump and the Ohio Republican Party.
+Ramaswamy's background spans both the business world and Republican politics.

 2007: Worked at QVT Financial